3mdeb/blog.3mdeb.com/source/_posts/2017-06-14-Ansible-via-python.markdown

 ## Python API

-Python API is very powerful, so we can manage and run ansible-playbook from python level, there is possibility to controll nodes, write various plugins, extend Ansible to respond to various python events and plug in inventory data from external data sources.
+Python API is very powerful, so we can manage and run ansible-playbook from python level, there is possibility to control nodes, write various plugins, extend Ansible to respond to various python events and plug in inventory data from external data sources.